vendidero/woocommerce-germanized/readme.txt

 * PolyLang
 * WooCommerce Dynamic Pricing
 * WooCommerce Role Based Pricing
+* WooCommerce Product Bundles

 = Tested WooCommerce Themes =
 To fit german requirements even better we've developed a special [WooCommerce Theme](https://vendidero.de/vendipro "WooCommerce Theme for German Market") specifically developed for the german market: VendiPro.
 While developing VendiPro we have considered german design principles to adapt WooCommerce to the german market.
 By default, Germanized works with every WooCommerce theme.
 Some themes may need adjustments due to not using WooCommerce standards hooks or styles.
 Within our professional version we've tested certain third-party WooCommerce themes to ensure better compatibility with Germanized:

 * Flatsome